 Policy 9200 – Student Discipline

-The purpose of this policy is to establish and communicate disciplinary procedures and guidelines to staff, students, parents, and the community.
+The purpose of this policy is to establish and communicate disciplinary procedures and guidelines to HCPSS employees, students, parents, and the community.

 Policy Document

-The Board believes effective discipline strategies meet students’ varied behavioral and developmental needs.
-The Board expects the use of a continuum of discipline strategies that fosters positive behaviors, and monitors and addresses any disproportionality.
-To this end, the Board’s student discipline policy sets forth the expectation of discipline that is fair, equitable, consistent, and reflective of a restorative approach.
+The Board expects the use of a continuum of discipline strategies that fosters positive behaviors and monitors and addresses the disproportionate application of disciplinary actions.
+To this end, the Board’s student discipline policy sets forth the expectation of discipline that is fair, equitable, consistent, and reflective of a restorative approach (where applicable).
+As such, the Board expects HCPSS employees to monitor and address any disproportionality.

 II.
 Purpose